Skip to content

 seed

 Seed or generator for shuffling.
+When given a fixed integer seed, the

 Returns